jqno/talks/_slides/bullshitlanguage/src/talk.md

 <br/><br/><br/><br/>

 ::: small
-You have a nice, compiled, strongly-typed language underneath
+You have a nice, compiled, strongly-typed language underneath:

 Why not use it!
 :::